RickStrahl/Expando/README.md

 [Creating a dynamic, extensible C# Expando Object](http://www.west-wind.com/weblog/posts/2012/Feb/08/Creating-a-dynamic-extensible-C-Expando-Object)

 ### Example Usage
-This class essentially acts as a mix-in where you can create strongly typed object and add dynamic properties to this strongly typed object.
+This class essentially acts as a mix-in where you can create a strongly typed object and add dynamic properties to it.

 To start create a class that inherits from the Expando class and simply create your class as usual by adding properties: